Home Page

 Song of Chiffchaff in Vorotan Valley, Armenia, May 2018.

 The recording from May 2018 in the Vorotan Valley of Armenia is from a region where introgression of caucasicus into menzbieri commences, according to the findings of Raković et al. (2019).
 Thus, some overlap might be anticipated in song-structure.
 The recording has a more even sound than the song recorded in Iran in April 2017, with most notes being 'chiff' style rather than 'chaff' style.
 However, sonograms share the simple introductory notes (with a pronounced descending terminal stroke).
 Also, subsequent notes include, at positions eight and nine, a note with a rising appendix positioned wholly above the base frequency of the initial downstroke, drawing comparisons to menzbieri.
 However, the rising appendix here appears relatively even, lacking a saw-tooth ('up-down, up-down') structure.
-Recording circumstances (distance etc.) will undoubtedly affect sonogram nuances but, listening to the songs from Iran and Armenia 'back-to-back' <here>, the 'saw-tooth' note in the Iranian song is emphatic and contrastingly 'chaff' (or 'choiff') style while notes eight and nine (with the evenly rising appendix) in the Armenian recording are relatively soft and subdued.
+Listening to the songs from Iran and Armenia 'back-to-back' <here>, the 'saw-tooth' note in the Iranian song is emphatic and contrastingly 'chaff' (or 'choiff') style while notes eight and nine (with the evenly rising appendix) in the Armenian recording are relatively soft and subdued.

 This note, with an evenly rising appendix, is found in the sonogram for caucasicus provided by Helbig et al. whereas the note found in menzbieri (with a 'sawtooth' structure rising strongly from the minimum frequency point) is not present.
-Thus, at the time of their recordings, a 'sawtooth' structure to the appendix in the Iranian recordings suggested menzbieri while a straight structure in the Armenian recordings apparently favoured caucasicus.
+Thus, in May 2018 and on the basis of these recordings, a 'sawtooth' structure to the appendix seemed to be associated with menzbieri while a straight structure was associated with caucasicus.

 More-recently, however, a study has been published by Marova et al. (2021) that suggests a level of overlap between the forms in this respect.
-Morova et al. annotated a stylized version of a note with a saw-tooth appendix as characteristic of both menzbieri and caucasicus but rarely found in other taxa.
+Marova et al. annotated a stylized version of a note with a saw-tooth appendix as characteristic of both menzbieri and caucasicus but rarely found in other taxa.
 A recording of a Chiffchaff at Zemo Teleti Hills, near Tibilisi in Georgia, in April 2022, was published on xeno-canto by Oscar Campbell (xc734545).
 This too shows some notes with a 'straight' rising appendix and others with a slightly saw tooth structure.
 The location is firmly within the breeding range of caucasicus but it was not established whether the singer was on territory.
-Inspections of the 'saw-tooth' notes in the caucasicus sonograms published by Marova et al. and the sonogram published by Campbell, do suggest that the 'saw-tooth' structures therein tend to be single and of more-limited frequency range ('less emphatic') than in the menzbieri recordings.
-Thus, a 'saw-tooth' appendix with several well-developed 'teeth' may still favour menzbieri but this would require confirmation from a much longer series of recordings of both taxa from the heartlands of their breeding ranges.
+Inspections of the 'saw-tooth' notes in the caucasicus sonograms published by Marova et al. and the sonogram published by Campbell, do suggest that the 'saw-tooth' structures therein tend to be single and of more-limited frequency range ('less emphatic') than in the menzbieri recordings and it may be that a series of emphatic 'saw-tooth' notes with several well-developed 'teeth' may favour menzbieri but this requires confirmation from a much longer series of recordings of both taxa from the heartlands of their breeding ranges.

-Many note-structures of the Iranian and Armenian birds are indeed broadly similar.
-However, they differ significantly from the note-structures in the sonograms of brevirostris by P. S. Hansen from Ulu Dagh, Turkey, published by Helbig et al., and in a recording by Manuel Sanchez of brevirostris from Istanbul, available on xeno-canto as xc142271.
+While many note-structures of the Iranian and Armenian birds are broadly similar, they differ significantly from the note-structures in the sonograms of brevirostris by P. S. Hansen from Ulu Dagh, Turkey, published by Helbig et al., and in a recording by Manuel Sanchez of brevirostris from Istanbul, available on xeno-canto as xc142271.
 The song of brevirostris is dominated by a single, repeated note with double or even triple 'spurs' or 'teeth' on a downward frequency scale, as in Figure 5.

 Sonograms of brevirostris song, from Helbig et al. 1996.